 And, once more I strongly suggest you download a free, three-week trial of Tapestry.
 See how it works for your family by actually using it.
 Print it out and hold it in your hand.
 We did it that one summer and then knew it was for us.

 Need even more information on Tapestry of Grace?
-Since writing this review, we are now into the high school years!
+Since writing this review, we are now into the high school years and have graduated three children!
 I’ve learned How to Plan Tapestry of Grace for Multiple Ages and Levels.
 I invite you to visit Tapestry of Grace at Hodgepodge.

 How about you?
 Have you already attended or do you plan to attend a homeschool convention?
 What questions do you have about Tapestry of Grace?

 Homeschooling since 2000, Tricia has five children – including three homeschool graduates.
 She is author of You ARE an Artist curriculum for all ages, the book, Help I’m Homeschooling! and a series of helpful habits at Hodgepodge.
 She and her husband, Steve, are owners of Curriculum Choice.